Stock market today: Wall Street falls, bringing the S&P 500 index 10% below its July peak

 Intel, which is outside the Magnificent Seven, was also helping to support the market.
 It rose 9.3% after reporting much stronger profit for the summer than analysts expected.

-Those gains weren't enough to counter declines elsewhere from other technology companies and energy companies.
+Those gains weren’t enough to counter broad declines in health care, energy and financial services stocks.
 Investors also dealt with mixed readings on the economy.

-Stocks have struggled recently for a couple of reasons: Several Big Tech stocks tanked following profit reports for the summer, and rising Treasury yields in the bond market tightened their vise on Wall Street.

-“What you have is an oversold market, by any metric,” said Quincy Krosby, chief global strategist for LPL Financial.
-“That typically leads to a significant rally, but the question is, does that bring you to the end of the year.”

 Several big companies slipped after reporting disappointing earnings for their latest quarters.
 Exxon Mobil fell 1.9% after reporting a bigger drop in profits than Wall Street expected.
 Chevron fell 6.7% after also falling short of analysts' profit forecasts.